opea-project/GenAIExamples/GraphRAG/README.md

 > **Note**: The Dataprep and Retriever microservices use the LLM Microservice and Embedding Microservice in their implementation.
 For example, Dataprep uses LLM to extract entities and relationships from text to build graph and Retriever uses LLM to summarize communities (these are clusters of similar entities and their properties).
 Those endpoint interactions with respective prompts are buried in the microservice implementation thus not managed by the megaservice orchestrator scheduler and not exposed in the megaservice.

 This GraphRAG use case performs RAG using Llama-index, Neo4J Graph Property Store and Text Generation Inference on [Intel Gaudi2](https://www.intel.com/content/www/us/en/products/details/processors/ai-accelerators/gaudi-overview.html) or [Intel Xeon Scalable Processors](https://www.intel.com/content/www/us/en/products/details/processors/xeon.html).
-In the below, we provide a table that describes for each microservice component in the ChatQnA architecture, the default configuration of the open source project, hardware, port, and endpoint.
+In the below, we provide a table that describes for each microservice component in the GraphRAG architecture, the default configuration of the open source project, hardware, port, and endpoint.

 Gaudi default compose.yaml
 | MicroService | Open Source Project | HW | Port | Endpoint |